 If you go over your credit limit on a regular basis or miss repayments, your record may well affect your credit score.

 It depends on the card issuer and whether they report it to the Central Credit Register (CCR).
-If it is a one-off occurrence and the breach is quickly rectified it is unlikely to affect your credit score, however, you will be a charged an overlimit fee.
+If it is a one-off occurrence and the breach is quickly rectified it is unlikely to affect your credit score; however, you will be charged an overlimit fee.

 However, if you repeatedly exceed your credit limit, it is viewed as a red flag by your lender.
 If you default on your payments, the CCR will be notified and your credit score will be negatively affected.